 By the time the need had arisen for additional burial space, the Second World War had intervened and in 1946, a new municipal burial ground, Kingshill Cemetery, was opened at the top of the hill, beyond Ashlyns.

-The additional unused land intended for Rectory Lane Cemetery was added to the Rectory grounds in 1954.
-Only the the top strip was retained from the 1924 land acquisition.
+The Cemetery extension planned before WWII was abandoned.
+Most of the land set aside for this was added to the Rectory grounds in 1954 and later sold off for housing – only the the top strip was retained for Cemetery use.
 The Cemetery had finally reached its present extent of 3.275 acres (13,250 m2)

 Burials at Rectory Lane ended in 1945, although family graves in the upper two sections are still occasionally reopened for additional burials of bodies or cremated remains.